osamaalmughanni/Kumiko/README.md

 https://github.com/osamaalmughanni/Kumiko/assets/49910802/830adc35-599f-474f-98b8-e6e86a9b8137

-*After synchronizing your content, your scripts will be ready to execute within Revit.
+*After synchronizing your content, your scripts will be ready to run within Revit.
 Simply hover the mouse over the script and click the Play button.*

 ## 5 — Connect to Repository (Optional)